 Noises Coming From the Water Heater

 Knocking or booming sounds coming from your water heater can be a indication that residue has built up on the foundation of the system.
 This means that your water heating system will be less efficient and will require more gas or electricity to heat your water, resulting in higher heating bills.
-In addition, the excessive effort necessary to heat your water could create more damage to your system, leading to cracks and leaks.
+In addition, the extra effort necessary to heat your water could create more damage to your system, leading to cracks and leaks.

 A Noticeable Leak